2022 National League Division Series: Game 3

-In Petco Park's first playoff game before fans since 2006 National League Division Series, Tony Gonsolin started for the Dodgers, while Blake Snell started for the Padres.
+In Petco Park's first playoff game before fans since the 2006 NLDS, Tony Gonsolin started for the Dodgers, while Blake Snell started for the Padres.
 The Padres took the early lead in the bottom of the first inning, as Jake Cronenworth drove in Juan Soto from second base.
 Gonsolin lasted only 1 1/3 innings after a shaky start.
 Trent Grisham hit a solo home run off of Andrew Heaney to double the lead in the fourth, and the Dodgers cut the lead back to one with a Mookie Betts sacrifice fly in the top of the fifth.
 San Diego did not record any hits since the bottom of the fourth, but its bullpen held the Dodgers scoreless, including Josh Hader with his second save in a row.
 The Dodgers finished the game 0-for-9 with runners in scoring position, including a bases-loaded jam in the third where they came up emptyhanded.
 With the win, the Padres took a 2–1 series lead, their first in the National League Division Series since 1998, and their first of the season against LA after playing at least two games.